All Episodes

 Yes, sir.

-I think that uh the carbon uh commodities markets, the regional greenhouse gas initiative states, the good grief, what is it, uh trillion and a half of unspent tarp uh EQ one and two money is just waiting to be handed out to companies like GE, uh Chevron, um, these carbon trading markets in these specific states.
+I think that the carbon commodities markets, the regional greenhouse gas initiative states, the good grief, what is it, a trillion and a half of unspent tarp EQ1 and 2 money is just waiting to be handed out to companies like GE, Chevron, these carbon trading markets in these specific states.

-And there's a lot of jobs that are going to be created, uh pumping out uh uh windmills and solar channels and why is it gonna work uh 2012 when it didn't work in 2010, and there's not a trillion and a half an unspent tarp.
+And there's a lot of jobs that are going to be created, pumping out windmills and solar panels.

 It's like 200 billion.

-Right, but you add QE1 and QE2, and and you know they're gonna create they're gonna create whatever uh print, whatever money that they want to to build windmills and solar to to make these greenhouse gas states look like their economies are rebounding.
+Right, but you add QE1 and QE2, and you know they're going to create whatever print, whatever money that they want to build windmills and solar to make these greenhouse gas states look like their economies are rebounding.

-I I know I know but it that's not going to be I don't know how many windmills they're gonna be able to build in the next two years and then bring online to even fake some kind of uptick in economic activity.
+I don't know how many windmills they're going to be able to build in the next two years and then bring online to even fake some kind of uptick in economic activity.

 Okay.